 To hand out the game pieces, we played the left-right gift exchange game.
 My nephew was spellbound, eyes wide and jaw dropped, throughout the narrative, and everyone was thoroughly amused.

-So this year, I thought I should share not only that game but a couple other popular christmas games for gift exchanges.
+Given its success, I decided that this year, I’d not only bring back that game but also introduce a few other popular Christmas games for gift exchanges.

 Top 5 Christmas Games for Gift Exchange:

 Read this classic Christmas tale with a twist as your guests hastily pass around the gifts in a circle each time the word left or right is read.
 The gift that you have at the end of the tale, is the gift you get to keep.

 The left right gift exchange game is a quick but fun Christmas gift exchange.
 I also created a Christmas themed printable.

 2. Christmas Gift Exchange Dice Game

 This game is best played at a table or in a circle on the floor.
 I like this game because it adds a bit of the “lucky” factor with the roll of the dice.
 You don’t know which way it will go.